-If the redshift and Doppler parameter are determined for some reference ion, for example CIV, then for other ions within the same region the redshift will be the same and one can estimate a range of acceptable Doppler parameters b under the assumption that there is a turbulent component $b{turb}$ which is the same for all ions and a thermal component $b_T$ which is proportional to the square root of the mass m of the ion.
+If the redshift and Doppler parameter are determined for some reference ion, for example CIV, then for other ions within the same region the redshift will be the same and one can estimate a range of acceptable Doppler parameters b under the assumption that there is a turbulent component b{turb} which is the same for all ions and a thermal component b_T which is proportional to the square root of the mass m of the ion.
 Then the two components add in quadrature to give the actual Doppler parameter, so where $b{\rm T} = \sqrt{\frac{m}{m{\rm ref}}} b{\rm T,ref}$ where the subscript 'ref' is the value for the reference ion.
 Possible extreme values for b are then determined assuming that the Doppler parameter for the reference ion is fully turbulent and fully thermal.
-In the implementation used here this range was extended by using the 1- $\sigma$ error estimates for the reference ion, so reference Doppler parameters $b{\rm ref} \pm \sigma$ were used and the most extreme values of b adopted to give the Doppler parameter ranges for each ion.
+In the implementation used here this range was extended by using the 1- σ error estimates for the reference ion, so reference Doppler parameters $b{\text{ref}} \pm \sigma$ were used and the most extreme values of b adopted to give the Doppler parameter ranges for each ion.

-$$b^2 = b{\rm turb}^2 + b{\rm T}^2$$
+$$b^2 = b{\text{turb}}^2 + b{\text{T}}^2.$$

 Using the redshift for the reference ion, and a sequence of Doppler parameters from the minimum to maximum obtained in this way, a grid of Voigt profiles convolved with the instrument profile is constructed for the transitions of the test ion available in the observed range.
-The line profiles arre compared with the data, and a $\chi^2$ determined for pixels where the Voigt profile was below the data value plus 1- $\sigma$ , and within 2b of the line center for each transition.
+The line profiles arre compared with the data, and a χ^2 determined for pixels where the Voigt profile was below the data value plus 1- σ , and within 2b of the line center for each transition.
 If no pixels satisfy this criterion then the column density iss increased until some do.
-The column density limit for each b-value is taken as the highest value for which the $\chi^2$ value over this range had a probability of occurring by chance of less than 0.16 (corresponding to a 1- $\sigma$ one-sided deviation, but this can be changed).
+The column density limit for each b-value is taken as the highest value for which the χ^2 value over this range had a probability of occurring by chance of less than 0.16 (corresponding to a 1- σ one-sided deviation, but this can be changed).
 The final overall limit which is adopted is the maximum of these over the range of Doppler parameters.
 This yields a maximum possible column density for the ion even in the presence of blends, since it is effectively only the pixels where the trial fitted profile is too low which contribute to the significance level.

 The chance probability criterion for accepting or rejecting possible line profiles is arbitrary, so there seems little point in iterating or interpolating to achieve high accuracy.
-We adopt a column density step of $\Delta \log N = 0.05$ for $\log N < 13.5$ , and double this for higher values.
+We adopt a column density step of $\Delta \log N = 0.05$ for $\log N < 13.5$, and double this for higher values.

-To implement this in RDGEN first load the spectrum with the error estimates and the continuum, NORMALIZE TO UNIT CONTINUUM, and then type uc (for upper column density limits, pixellation as for the data) or uc subpix (gives upper limits with subpixels used if the Doppler parameters are small - so it is slower).
-This results in an input request:
+To implement this in RDGEN first load the spectrum with the error estimates and the continuum, NORMALIZE TO UNIT CONTINUUM, and then type uc which gives upper column density limits with pixellation as for the data.
+Better still, use uc subpix, which gives upper limits with subpixels used if the Doppler parameters are small - so it is slower but is much more reliable.
+It also allows limits to be determined over a restricted wavelength range, so if you are worried that the S/N in the data is poor in e.g. the ultraviolet then you can exclude that part of the spectrum.

+uc s results in an input request:

 '''

 xn,xb,nminf,pchslim,ctype,vres(km/s),nmdef,bmin

-[1 2 5 0.160 cmin 6.70 3 0.50]
+[ 1.0 2.0 5 0.160 cmin 6.70 3 0.05]

 '''